solo-io/gloo-docs/gloo/docs/enterprise/authentication/jwt/access_control.md

 - Under the "Debugger" section, change the algorithm combo-box to "RS256".
 - Under the "VERIFY SIGNATURE" section, paste the contents of the file `private-key.pem` to the bottom box (labeled "Private Key").
-- Paste the following to the payload data (replaceing what is already there):
+- Paste the following to the payload data (replacing what is already there):

 ```json